Medium: Digital video

 Nick Crowe and Ian Rawlinson, born in Barnsley and Macclesfield respectively, work collaboratively between studios in Berlin and Manchester.
 Working together since 1994, they are fascinated by spectacle and drawn to the ways in which power and authority articulate themselves, their works often combining densely layered visual and acoustic allusions to faith, politics, national identity and the environment.

-Song for Armageddon was commissioned by Forma and University of Salford Art Collection, in association with BALTIC Centre for Contemporary Art.
-Produced by Forma.
+Song for Armageddon was produced by Forma and premiered at BALTIC, Gateshead, UK in September 2017.
+The film was created by Nick Crowe and Ian Rawlinson in collaboration with Ophir Ilzetzki in 2016–17; cinematography by Martin Testar.
+Commissioned by Forma and University of Salford Art Collection, in association with BALTIC Centre for Contemporary Art.
 Supported by Arts Council England.